Coronavirus (COVID-19) Prevention

 Each spring and fall, Ed Hedborn, manager of plant records, reports on what’s blooming or in color throughout the season. learn more

 Bike nine miles of paved roads that wind through the magnificent tree collections.
 Hop on a bicycle, and explore our expansive grounds in a new and adventurous way all year-round, weather permitting.
 LEARN MORE

 Many guests prefer to hike throughout The Morton Arboretum because it lets them experience nature up close, in new and intimate ways.
 The Arboretum maintains trails just for hiking, or walking, or strolling—for the express purpose of allowing people a serene experience among the trees.
 LEARN MORE

 The sights, sounds, and smells that change with the season, as well as the safe roads and varied terrain, make the Arboretum a runner's paradise year-round.
 LEARN MORE

 Cross-country Skiing and Snowshoeing

 Embrace the snowy season and trek through the 1,700 acres of The Morton Arboretum’s winter wonderland on skis or snowshoes.
-Visitors are invited to bring their own cross-country skis or snowshoes to explore the grounds from 7 a.m. to sunset when there is 4" or more of snow on the ground.
-Seasonal rentals are also available at the Visitor Center.
+Guests are invited to bring their own cross-country skis or snowshoes to explore the grounds from 7 a.m. to sunset when there is 4" or more of snow on the ground.
+Currently, cross-country skiing and snowshoeing is NOT allowed on the East grounds due to its proximity to the Illumination route (exhibit ends January 10, 2021).
+Seasonal rentals are available at the Visitor Center beginning January 15, 2021.
 LEARN MORE

 By your presence, you grant permission for your likeness to be included and used in any and all media by The Morton Arboretum and you release The Morton Arboretum from any claims or liability connected therewith.